-The projects proposed must be designed to build the capability and capacity of beneficiaries and key stakeholders in the chosen region to inform, raise the ambition, and implement accelerated action on emissions reductions.
-The programme aims to fund projects which are innovative in design and are able to achieve measurable outcomes.
+The capacity building projects proposed must be designed to build the capability and capacity of beneficiaries and key stakeholders in the chosen region to inform, raise the ambition, and implement accelerated action on emissions reductions.
+We encourage applicants to be innovative in project design and all projects should demonstrate how they will achieve real, measurable outcomes.